Septic Inspections

 Our Septic Inspection Process

-Septic inspections at Lakes Region Septic follow a structured, repeatable process that leaves nothing unchecked.
+Septic inspections at Lakes Region Septic follow a structured, repeatable process using proven techniques that leave nothing unchecked.

-Step 3: Scum and Sludge Measurement — Using calibrated tools, we measure the depth of the scum layer and sludge layer relative to the clarified zone.
-These measurements tell us whether the tank needs pumping and whether solids are escaping to the drain field.
+Using calibrated tools, we measure the depth of the scum layer and sludge layer relative to the clarified zone.
+These measurements tell us whether septic tank pumping is needed and whether solids are escaping to the drain field.

 Brands We Use